How should we behave at PDGA events?

 Often it can happen that descriptions of things are ambiguous, or people’s understanding of the lie (especially with regards to Mandatories) is not complete.
 Misunderstanding of relief is also common.
 In these cases, the player should always complete the hole with two sets of scores and record both, and the circumstances of each.

-We strongly encouraged players to use provisional throws to provide the TD with the easiest (and fairest!) solution to ambiguous situations.
+We strongly encourage players to use provisional throws to provide the TD with the easiest (and fairest!) solution to ambiguous situations.

 But the TD made a bad decision!
 What do I do now?